-More common in women, around 30% of elderly women over the age of 85 experience UTI’s.
-Although hallucinations alone aren’t the only indication of a UTI, it’s important to recognize and inquire about other possible symptoms with your Care Recipient.
+Around 30% of elderly women over the age of 85 experience UTI’s.
+UTI’s are still common among elderly men.
+Hallucinations alone aren’t the only indication of a UTI, but it’s important to recognize and inquire about other possible symptoms with your Care Recipient.
 Maintaining good hygiene and fluid intake are some helpful ways to avoid bladder issues.

 With the VerifyCare Journal Module, you can document certain days where your Care Recipient is demonstrating abnormal behavior to help pin point how long they have been experiencing these symptoms.
 These notes can provide helpful information at their next doctor’s visit.

 If your Care Recipient requires antibiotics to help fight the infection, you can easily enter the medication info into the Medication Module and get reminders to administer the correct doses to your Care Recipient.
 With antibiotics, it’s very important to take the full dosage of medication for as long as the instructed amount.
 It’s good if your Care Recipient stops displaying symptoms halfway through, but don’t stop there!